 1991, B.A.
 University of Puget Sound, summa cum laude (History and Asian Studies)

-Editor, Cyber Muslims: Islamic Digital Media in the Internet Age (under contract with Bloomsbury Publishing)
+Editor, Cyber Muslims: Islamic Digital Media in the Internet Age (London: Bloomsbury Publishing, 2022).

 Cyber Sufis: Virtual Expressions of the American Muslim Experience (Oxford: Oneworld Publications, 2019).

 Editor, Piety, Politics and Everyday Ethics in Southeast Asian Islam: Beautiful Behavior (London: Bloomsbury Publishing, 2019)

 Islamic Sufism Unbound: Politics and Piety in Twenty-First Century Pakistan (New York: Palgrave Macmillan, 2007).
 Paperback edition, 2009.

 "Cyber Sufism in the Global West," in Handbook of Sufi Studies, eds.
 Marcia Hermansen and Saeed Zarrabi-Zadeh (Leiden: Brill Publishers, forthcoming).

 "Sufi Cyberscapes: The Inayati Order in the Virtual Ecosystem of American Islam," in Words of Experience: Translating Islam With Carl W. Ernst, eds.
 Ilyse Mogenstein Fuerst and Brannon Wheeler (Sheffield: Equinox Publishing, 2021): 162-186.

 "Beautiful Behavior in Practice: Expressions of Adab in Southeast Asian Islam," in Piety, Politics and Everyday Ethics in Southeast Asian Islam: Beautiful Behavior, ed.
 Robert Rozehnal (London: Bloomsbury Publishing, 2019): 1-23.